 Case 15: Who’s Who in the Zoo

 A 10,000 strong manufacturing company has recently decided to “install” its very own Safety Management System.
-This system is aimed at integrating the safety of the person, the product and the processes used for manufacturing in the context of new and aggressive regulator requirements.
+This system is aimed at integrating the safety of the person, the product and the processes used for manufacturing in the context of new and aggressive regulatory requirements.
 An implementation team was put in place to “grease the wheels” of the implementation.
-The senior management team of the company all nodded their heads sagely, when presented with the initial business case for proceeding.
+The senior management team of the company all nodded their heads sagely when presented with the initial business case for proceeding.

 - Customer processes were divided among three competing Vice-Presidents: sales, customer service and marketing, who never met to work out a joint strategy;